-- When the hiring manager receives notification from the Employment Office of the successful completion of the background check, he/she may contact the candidate and agree upon a firm start date.
+- When the hiring manager receives notification from the Recruitment Services Office of the successful completion of the background check, he/she may contact the candidate and agree upon a firm start date.
 If the selected candidate is a current employee, the start date must be coordinated with their current supervisor.

 The offer letter must be prepared on departmental letterhead and signed by the hiring manager and the candidate.

-- When the pool includes qualified veterans, the hiring manager must complete the Veteran’s Preference Statement and return to the Employment office with the PAF and other required recruitment paperwork.
+- When the pool includes qualified veterans, the hiring manager must complete the Veteran’s Preference Statement and return to the Recruitment Services Office with the PAF and other required recruitment paperwork.
 A preference statement must be completed for each Veteran who was interviewed.

-- All new hire paperwork and electronic approvals must be received by the Employment Office no later than 10:00 AM on the Wednesday prior to the Monday start date.
+- All new hire paperwork and electronic approvals must be received by the Recruitment Services Office no later than 10:00 AM on the Wednesday prior to the Monday start date.
 All new employees will begin employment on a Monday, unless a University holiday is observed.

 An employee transferring from a temporary position to line position must begin the new assignment on the first day of a pay period.

-- The Employment Office will forward the PAF and all other appropriate paperwork to Processing and Records.
+- The Recruitment Services department will forward the PAF and all other appropriate paperwork to Processing and Records.
 Incomplete or inaccurate paperwork will be returned to the hiring department for correction and may result in a delay in start of employment.

-- The Employment Office will notify all applicants not selected.
+- The Recruitment Services department will notify all applicants not selected.

 - Employees new to the University must attend New Hire Orientation on their first day of employment and be prepared to provide proof of eligibility to work in the U.S. through the acceptable identification for the I-9 form.
 By law, all new employees must complete the I-9 process within three (3) days of their first day of employment.
 After sign-in and the receipt of all required documentation, the employee's assignment will be entered into the payroll system.
 Please refer to the PAF submission schedule for anticipated pay dates.